ipfs/roadmap/README.md

 Package Managers collect and curate sizable datasets.
 Top package managers distribute code libraries (eg npm, pypi, cargo, ...), binaries and program source code (eg apt, pacman, brew ...), full applications (app stores), datasets, and more.
 They are critical components of the programming and computing experience, and are the perfect use case for IPFS.

 Most package managers can benefit tremendously from the content-addressing, peer-to-peer, decentralized, and offline capabilities of IPFS.
 Existing Package Managers should switch over to using IPFS as a default, or at least an optional way of distributing their assets, and their own updates.
 New Package Managers should be built entirely on IPFS. --- Code libraries, programs, and datasets should become permanent, resilient, partition tolerant, and authenticated, and IPFS can get them there.
 Registries become curators and seeds, but do not have to bear the costs of the entire bandwidth.
 Registries could become properly decentralized. --- We have a number of challenges ahead to make this a reality, but we are already beyond half-way.
 We should be able to get top package managers to (a) use IPFS as an optional distribution mechanism, then (b) use that to test all kinds of edge cases in the wild and to drive performance improvements , then (c) get package managers to switch over the defaults.

+## 2020+ Goals

+The following years' plan will be laid out during 2019.
+One of the goals for 2019 is to have a high-level 5 year (or decade) long view of the IPFS Project focus.

 ### 🗂 Large Files (D1 E4 I3)